Updated: Nov 30, 2020

 I’ve spent countless hours researching the available options.
 Ultimately, I decided to work with Austin Air.

-Austin Air units are manufactured in Buffalo, New York, and their filters have been consistently ranked #1 in the world based on consumer and commercial tests.
+Austin Air units are manufactured in Buffalo, New York, and their filters have been consistently ranked #1 in the country based on consumer and commercial tests.

 Not only are they the only clinically proven, medical-grade air purifier made in the USA, but I’m able to offer my patients a discount when purchasing their units from my site.